 McDavid and Edmonton take on Ottawa

-BOTTOM LINE: Connor McDavid leads Edmonton into a matchup with Ottawa.
-He leads the NHL with 43 points, scoring 15 goals and recording 28 assists.
+BOTTOM LINE: Connor McDavid leads Edmonton into a matchup against Ottawa.
+He's first in the NHL with 48 points, scoring 16 goals and recording 32 assists.

-The Senators are 9-17-1 against the rest of their division.
-Ottawa averages 9.7 penalty minutes per game, the sixth-most in the NHL.
-Brady Tkachuk leads the team serving 34 total minutes.
+The Senators are 9-19-1 against the rest of their division.
+Ottawa leads the Nhl shooting 31.6 shots per game while averaging 2.6 goals.

-TOP PERFORMERS: McDavid leads the Oilers with 15 goals and has 43 points.
-Ryan Nugent-Hopkins has five goals and four assists over the last 10 games for Edmonton.
+TOP PERFORMERS: McDavid leads the Oilers with 32 assists and has 48 points this season.
+Leon Draisaitl has four goals and 10 assists over the last 10 games for Edmonton.

 Drake Batherson leads the Senators with nine goals and has 18 points.
-Tkachuk has five goals and three assists over the last 10 games for Ottawa.
+Colin White has five goals and two assists over the last 10 games for Ottawa.

 Comments